Every year, without fail, the race for promotion to the Premier League is packed full of drama and excitement - and this season is no different.

-The cheerful Spaniard made a winning start on Boxing Day, when the Hornets beat Norwich 1-0 at Vicarage Road, and that has been a continuous theme in Hertfordshire, with 14 of his 20 games in charge so far ending in victory, including eight of the last 10.
+The cheerful Spaniard made a winning start on Boxing Day, when the Hornets beat Norwich 1-0 at Vicarage Road, and that has been a continuous theme in Hertfordshire, with 15 of his 22 games in charge so far ending in victory, including seven of the last 10.

-An upturn in fortunes on the road has been key to keeping the club in the race for promotion; under Ivic, the record read: P10 W2 D5 L3, while under Munoz, it is P10 W5 D3 L2, with the two defeats coming against Swansea and Bournemouth and settled by just a one-goal margin.
+An upturn in fortunes on the road has been key to keeping the club in the race for promotion; under Ivic, the record read: P10 W2 D5 L3, while under Munoz, it currently stands at P11 W5 D3 L3, with the three defeats coming against Swansea, Bournemouth and Luton and settled by just a one-goal margin.